Used cars keep Africans moving, but dumping concerns remain

 The truck is one of tens of thousands of second-hand vehicles imported each year into Uganda from Europe or Asia, especially Japan.
 In much of sub-Saharan Africa, the imports satisfy demand for mobility while many public transport systems are rudimentary and newer models are not affordable to many in the growing middle class.

-But the used vehicles are a problem, officials say.
+But the used vehicles are a problem, say officials.
 They contribute the pollution burden on a continent that contributes far less than other regions to the emissions that cause global warming.

 Africa has become “the burial ground of vehicles that run on fossil fuel as the West turns to electric and newer cleaner technologies,” said Philip Jakpor, an activist with the Nigerian branch of the group Friends of the Earth.